top of page

 Himalayan Balsam - Impatiens glandulifera

-Edible plant with caution - novice
+Edible plant with caution - novice ( new laws affect harvesting in UK please read this article first)

 Other common names: Indian Balsam, Nuns, Jumping Jacks, Bobby Tops, Copper Tops, Gnome’s Hatstand, Jewelweed, Ornamental Jewelweed, Policeman’s Helmet, Kiss-me-on-the-Mountain